 This is where you share the details of the commission structure.
 After reading this section, the employee and employer should have a clear understanding of:

-The compensation structure (e.g., commission, performance incentives, bonuses)
+- The compensation structure (such as commission, performance incentives, bonuses)

 Both the salesperson and their employer agree to the details of the sales commission agreement by signing and dating the document.

 For additional recommendations and insight, consult your legal team or seek out the advice of a lawyer to help you carefully craft your sales commission agreement.